mvrahden/go-enumer/README.md

 This remake of `go-enumer` is intended to be:

+- strict by default (principle of least surprise)
+- flexible via opt-in

-- strict by default (compliant): it prevents undefined values from being (de-)serialized
+> E.g. it prevents `undefined` values from being (de-)serialized by default,
-- graceful on opt-in: it allows (de-)serialization from empty values (if you need it to)
+> but allows (de-)serialization from empty/undefined values if you configure it to do so.

 ## What's new?